 Proper bird feeder placement makes a startling difference for the attractiveness of a bird feeder, both for the birds eating from it and the birders watching it.
 By placing your feeders where they will be most convenient for you and the birds, you can make the most of every opportunity to provide good food for a wide range of birds and to see many species enjoying the meal.

-The most important factors to consider when choosing the best bird feeder placement are those that affect how the birds will see and use the feeder.
+The most important factors to consider when choosing where to hang bird feeders are those that affect how the birds will see and use the feeder.

-If the birds do not find the feeder placement comfortable, safe or convenient, they will not use it as frequently.
-When placing bird feeders in your yard, keep these considerations in mind:
+If birds do not find the placement comfortable, safe, or convenient, they will not use the feeder as frequently.
+When placing feeders in your yard, keep these considerations in mind:

 - Natural Feeding: The best place to put a feeder will simulate a bird's natural feeding preferences.
 Suet feeders for woodpeckers, for example, will be more popular if placed near tree trunks or thick branches.
 Platform feeders for ground-feeding birds do best in areas where those birds will normally feed.
 Nectar feeders will be more popular if placed near nectar-producing flowers.

-- Chemicals: If you use chemicals in one area of your yard, such as pesticides on a garden, bird feeders should be placed far away so the seed or other foods cannot become contaminated.
-Once you attract a lot of birds, however, you may find you need fewer chemicals altogether, since birds will readily eat insects and help keep your yard and garden naturally healthy.
+- Chemicals: If you use chemicals in one area of your yard, such as pesticides on a garden, bird feeders should be placed far away so seed or other foods cannot become contaminated.
+Once you attract many birds, however, you may need fewer chemicals altogether, since birds will eat insects and help keep your yard and garden naturally healthy.

-- Squirrels: Squirrels can damage feeders in many ways.
-Placing feeders well away from trees, sturdy shrubs, fences, roofs and other structures where squirrels can leap from will help keep the feeder free from damage.
+- Squirrels: Squirrels can damage feeders in many ways and will eat the seed before birds have a chance for a meal.
+Placing feeders well away from trees, sturdy shrubs, fences, roofs, and other structures where squirrels can leap from will help keep the feeder free from damage.
 Taking other steps to squirrel-proof your feeders can help minimize this problem no matter where your feeders are located.

-- Personal Space: Different bird species have different sizes of feeding territories.
+- Personal Space: Different bird species have different feeding territory sizes.
 A very crowded feeding area can create more aggression and territoriality as some birds drive others away from the feeders.
-Spreading feeders out over a greater distance can allow more birds the chance to feed and help lessen the risk of spreading communicable diseases at bird feeders.
+Spreading feeders out over a greater distance can allow more birds the chance to feed and help lessen the risk of spreading diseases at bird feeders.

 Placing Bird Feeders for Birders

 - View: Place a feeder where you have a clear, unobstructed view from an easy window.
-Also consider the light – bright sunlight may make it easier to see birds’ colors and finer field marks for easy identification, but it could make bird photography more challenging.
+Also consider the light, as bright sunlight may make it easier to see birds’ colors and finer field marks for easy identification, but could make photography more challenging.
 A shaded area may have less glare and afford better views during summer months.
-Also note how visibility may change in different seasons as shrubs grow, trees shed leaves or other changes occur in your landscape.
+Also note how visibility may change in different seasons as shrubs grow, trees shed leaves, or other changes occur in your landscape.

-- Mess: Bird feeders are naturally messy with discarded hulls, molted feathers and bird feces.
+- Mess: Feeders are naturally messy with discarded hulls, molted feathers, and feces.
 Regular cleaning is essential, but positioning your feeder in a space where the mess will not be as noticeable or objectionable can minimize any annoyance.
 For example, place the feeder in a natural, brushy area instead of near a heavily manicured flowerbed or over a decorated patio.
-This way, any discards or leavings will not be as visible.
+This way, any mess will not be as visible.

 More Tips for Bird Feeder Placement

-No matter where you place your bird feeders it may take several days or weeks for the birds to find the feeding station and make the best use of it.
-To help encourage the birds to enjoy your careful bird feeder placement…
+No matter where you place your feeders, it may take several days or weeks for the birds to find the feeding station and make the best use of it.
+To encourage the birds to enjoy your careful bird feeder placement:

 - Take steps to get birds to use a new feeder by providing their favorite seeds and other popular foods for them to try.

-- Note seed levels and feeder positions regularly.
+- Note seed levels regularly.
 Even if you aren't seeing the birds visit, they may be sneaking to your feeder when you aren't watching.
 As they get used to the feeder, their visits will be longer and more frequent, making it easier to see the birds in action.